 Join us!

-The Ontario SPCA and Humane Society has a wide variety of employment opportunities supporting animal well-being across the province of Ontario.
+The Ontario SPCA and Humane Society has a wide variety of career opportunities supporting animal well-being across the province of Ontario.

 The Ontario SPCA and Humane Society is a registered charity and has been operating for 150 years.
 The Society provides care, comfort and compassion to animals in need in communities across Ontario; we value all animals and advocate to treat them with respect and kindness.
 We strive to keep pets and families together and do so through a variety of community support services.